Past LISO Events: 2010-2020

 February 7, 2020

-"Orchestrated openings in video calls: getting young left-behind children to greet their migrant parents to reaffirm their filial love"
+"Orchestrated openings in video calls: Getting young left-behind children to greet their migrant parents to reaffirm their filial love"

 Authors: Yumei Gan, Christian Greiffenhagen, & Christian Licoppe